PEP BOYS ANNOUNCES INTERIM CEO APPOINTMENT

 PHILADELPHIA, Sept.
-26, 2024 /PRNewswire/ -- Pep Boys, a leading U.S. automotive service provider, today announced that Joe Auriemma, the company's Chief Marketing Officer, has been appointed as interim Chief Executive Officer.
+26, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Pep Boys, a leading U.S. automotive service provider, today announced that Joe Auriemma, the company's Chief Marketing Officer, has been appointed as interim Chief Executive Officer.

 Joe brings over 30 years of experience, having held senior marketing and sales roles at companies like Procter & Gamble, The Goodyear Tire & Rubber Company and Rentokil-Terminix.
 He has a proven track record of building profit, expanding business footprints and driving continued sales growth.